 One of these precautions is to eat fewer canned foods.
 If however you can’t get away from totally eliminating canned foods, Cheryl suggest you try the canned goods from Sprouts Farmers Market.

-CHECK YOUR COSMETICS AND CLEANING PRODUCTS FOR TOXINS, TOO.
+CHECK your COSMETICS AND CLEANING PRODUCTS

 Overall, cosmetics and personal care products don’t carry the levels of toxins needed to cause cancer.
 Bigger concerns are skin irritations and lack of proper cosmetic hygiene.
 Still, the American Cancer Society says that health risks related to long-term exposure of toxins cannot be completely ruled out.